Mantua railway station: Passenger and train movements

-The station has been the terminus of the Mincio Valley Line, which took its route along River Mincio to Lake Garda (Lago di Garda) at Peschiera del Garda.
-A daily bus service, operated by APAM 46, now replaces the railway.
+Until 1967, the station was the terminus of the Mincio Valley Line, which ran alongside the River Mincio to Lake Garda (Lago di Garda), arriving at Peschiera del Garda.
+A daily bus service, operated by APAM 46, now replaces this line.

 Interchange

+The Mantua railway station lies just outside the centro storico (old town) World Heritage Site and is a 20-minute walk from the Palazzo del Te and the Piazza Sordello, considered to be at the two ends of the histotic centre.
+Buses connect the station to all parts of the city.

 APAM, transport agency of Mantua, operates interurban bus routes which stop outside the railway station.
 Interurban buses connect Mantua with Brescia (No. 2), Peschiera del Garda (No. 46) and nearby towns such as Asola, Sabbionetta, Moglia, Mirandola and Suzzara.
 The railway station's interchange is also a stop of other intercity bus services, such as ATV Verona-Mantua (No. 148) and long-distance coaches to Modena and Bolzano/Bozen.

-Between March 2013 and December 2014, a direct shuttle bus service ran daily between Mantova railway station and Verona-Villafranca Airport, connecting the city with its closest international gateway.
+Between March 2013 and December 2014, a direct shuttle bus service ran daily between the Mantua railway station and Verona-Villafranca Airport, connecting the city with its closest international gateway.
 This service was provided by APAM.
 The journey took 45 minutes.
 This service ceased operation on 1 January 2015.